How Ending the Blue Slip Damaged the Federal Courts Forever

 And 8th Circuit Court Judge David Stras wrote a 2-1 opinion in Telescope Media Group v.
 Lucerno that overruled a district court and ruled that a video company could violate Minnesota’s anti-discrimination law and refuse to provide services to same-sex couples based on the owners’ religious beliefs.

 What, then, is the damage done to the future of the federal judiciary by the elimination of the blue slip?

 And there is no way the blue slip comes back.
 Nor should it.
 Yes, the Biden White House may well extend that courtesy to Democratic senators, but certainly not to Republicans.
-There is little question that President Biden will restore the standards formerly used to nominate judges, but going forward, litigants will know with far more certainty the biases of judges, depending on which president nominated them.
+There is little question that Biden will restore the standards formerly used to nominate judges, but going forward, litigants will know with far more certainty the biases of judges, depending on which president nominated them.

 The diminished trust and respect for the judiciary is yet another weakening of the fabric of our democracy.
 At a time when we are more divided than we have been since the Civil War, and distrust in Congress and the White House have been seriously eroded — when the Capitol has been literally assaulted by a mob intent on overturning the presidential election, when disinformation flows freely on the internet and radio and TV, the federal judiciary should provide be a bulwark against the unraveling of our democracy.
 Some may argue that it held up in the court battles over the 2020 election results.
 But those cases were so insanely obvious as to be laughable.